cbonoz/BuildSage/README.md

 Implementing proper closeout might reduce the cost of construction consultants and make current contractors more competitive.

 ## What it does
-Use NLP to search lessons learned from past construction experiences.
+Uses a combination of NLP and fuzzy search to parse through a database of uploaded lessons learned from past construction experiences.
+Users can submit new lessons that can be indexed and discovered by other users.

 ## How I built it
-Uses a python backend to search through an indexed collection of construction reports based on the user's query or current task.
-Escalates the most pertinent reports for the given task up to the user.
+Uses a python backend to search through an collection of construction reports based on the user's query.
+Escalates the most pertinent reports for the given task up to the user based on a parsed version of the request.

-Fields of relevance currently used for consideration of different lessons learned
+Fields of relevance currently used for consideration of different lessons learned.
+This could be expanded in future work.

 <pre>
-  Title
+  Title: Theme of the lesson
-  Description
+  Description: More detail on the lesson
   Project Type
-  Country
+  Country: Currently just U.S.
-  Construction Technology
+  Construction Technology: Materials used, equipment, etc.
-  Importance level
+  Importance level: low (1), medium (2), high (3)
   Experience Type: Best Practice, Problem, or Both
 </pre>

 ## Challenges I ran into
-Aggregating the data and implementing the NLP such that pertinent results could be returned for a query.
+Gathering data and implementing the NLP/search such that pertinent results could be returned for a query.

 ## Accomplishments that I'm proud of
 It works.

 ## What I learned
-How to deploy an NLP model and connect it to a live, running website
+How to deploy an NLP model and connect it to a live, running website.

 ## What's next for BuildSage
 * Release to the public and collect more build reports that can be indexed and returned in search results.